populse/populse_mia/developer_doc/UsingVirtualisation.md

 Here you find documentation to install Populse_MIA in Windows 10.
 We use virtualization with Singularity.

 Before everything, we need to have WSL (Windows Subsystem Linux).
-With this we can install a linux Ubuntu 20.04 or 18.04.
+With this we can install a linux Ubuntu 22.04, 20.04 or 18.04.
+To install linux Ubuntu 22.04 you can either make an upgrade of the linux Ubuntu 20.04.
+We recommand an update of  linux Ubuntu 20.04 once it's installed.

 ### 1 - WSL2 (Windows Subsystem Linux) installation